Introduction

 Why Flexibility Matters in the Medical Device Industry

-The medical device industry operates under strict oversight from regulatory bodies such as the U.S. FDA, the EU MDR, and other regional authorities.
-Each product must meet rigorous safety and performance standards before it can reach patients.
+Medical device manufacturers operate under strict oversight from bodies such as the US FDA, EU MDR, and regional authorities.
+Each product must meet safety and performance requirements before reaching patients.

 Regulatory Compliance and Standards